ignition-devs/ignition-api-8.1/README.md

 # Description
-This repository consists of the following folders:
+This repository consists of the following projects:
 * python

 ## python
-The python folders consists of the following packages:
+The python project consists of the following packages:
 * incendium
 * system